 - Easy to make and sell at volume

 - Must be portable/grab’n’go (no plastic packaging used)

 - Recipe must be shareable with local and national networks

-The winning recipe will be championed and trialled at venues and outlets across the city.
-All the caterers taking part will receive positive PR.
+All the chefs and caterers taking part will receive positive PR.
+The winning recipe can be championed and trialled at secondary schools, venues and food outlets across the city.
 Part of the Veg City Challenge will be to inspire other caterers, so all the veg-packed recipes will be made available and promoted locally and nationally so that everyone can benefit from them.

 Why are we doing this?